sumittiwari022/LeDiTor/README.md

 # LeDiTor
-Application for Plant Disease Detection
+## Application for Plant Disease Detection

-Android Application and dataset will soon be uploaded.
+#### For Android Application and dataset contact at fb/insta/twitter/linkedin by searching as sumittiwari022

+### thanks...
-Till then keep coading and learning...
+# Keep coading and learning...